-- A. Describe the economic growth and enhanced economic efficiency that could result from artificial intelligence and machine learning applications to financial services. - B. Describe the implications of the uses of artificial intelligence and machine learning by financial institutions for market concentration and the systemic importance of those institutions. - C. Describe how financial institutions' uses of artificial intelligence and machine learning could be sources of greater instability and vulnerability in financial markets. - D. Describe how the employment of artificial intelligence and machine learning by the insurance industry could affect both moral hazard and adverse selection problems. - E. Describe challenges posed by the lack of interpretability or auditability in artificial intelligence and machine learning applications in the financial industry.
+- A. Describe the economic growth and enhanced economic efficiency that could result from artificial intelligence and machine learning applications to financial services. - B. Describe the implications of the uses of artificial intelligence and machine learning by financial institutions for market concentration and the systemic importance of those institutions. - C. Describe how financial institutions' uses of artificial intelligence and machine learning could be sources of greater instability and vulnerability in financial markets. - D. Describe how the insurance industry's employment of artificial intelligence and machine learning could affect both moral hazard and adverse selection problems. - E. Describe challenges posed by the financial industry's lack of interpretability or auditability in artificial intelligence and machine learning applications.

-9.3.8 Define the Terms Listed in the Glossary For example:
+9.3.8 Define the Terms Listed in the Glossary